Yoweri Museveni: 1971–1979: Front for National Salvation and the toppling of Amin

+Museveni eventually began to gather a group of left-leaning intellectuals who were ready to engage in militant operations against the Ugandan government of Milton Obote.
+When Obote was overthrown by Idi Amin during the 1971 Ugandan coup d'état, however, Museveni's group allied with Obote's exiled loyalists to oppose Amin.
+Based in Tanzania, Museveni's group repeatedly entered Uganda to gather intelligence and carry out sabotage missions.
+In August 1971, Museveni's force unsuccessfully attempted to set up a guerrilla base on Mount Elgon.

-The exile forces opposed to Idi Amin invaded Uganda from Tanzania in September 1972 and were repelled.
+The coalition of exile forces opposed to Amin invaded Uganda from Tanzania in September 1972 and were repelled.
+Museveni's group suffered heavy losses during this failed operation.
 In October, Tanzania and Uganda signed the Mogadishu Agreement that denied the rebels the use of Tanzanian soil for aggression against Uganda.
 Museveni broke away from the mainstream opposition and formed the Front for National Salvation (FRONASA) in 1973.
 In August of the same year, he married Janet Kainembabazi.

 In October 1978, Ugandan troops invaded the Kagera Salient in northern Tanzania, initiating the Uganda–Tanzania War.
 Tanzanian President Julius Nyerere ordered the Tanzania People's Defence Force (TPDF) to counter-attack and mobilized Ugandan dissidents to fight Amin's regime.
 Museveni was pleased by this development.
 In December 1978 Nyerere attached Museveni and his forces to Tanzanian troops under Brigadier Silas Mayunga.
 Museveni and his FRONASA troops subsequently accompanied the Tanzanians during the counter-invasion of Uganda.
 He was present during the capture and destruction of Mbarara in February 1979, and involved in the Western Uganda campaign of 1979.

 In course of these operations, he alternatively spent time at the frontlines and in Tanzania.
 While in Tanzania, he discussed the cooperation of various anti-Amin rebel groups as well as the political future of Uganda with Tanzanian politicians and other Ugandan opposition figures such as Obote.
 He played a significant part in the Moshi Conference which led to the unification of the opposition as the Uganda National Liberation Front (UNLF).
-Yusuf Lule was appointed as UNLF chairman and the potential President of Uganda after Amin's overthrow.
+Yusuf Lule was appointed as UNLF chairman and the potential president of Uganda after Amin's overthrow.
 Museveni felt dissatisfied with the results of the conference, believing that he and his followers were not granted enough representation.